nvanhell/MacroSim/README.md

 #### Complete:

-- Demand for goods through utility-maximization (solution solved by hand due to Scipy implementation being excessively slow).
+- Demand for goods through utility-maximization (for now, the solution is solved by hand due to Scipy implementation being excessively slow).

 - Supply of goods through production by firms.